Which Subaru transmission should I use?

 The latest model, lowest mileage one you can afford, and most closely matched to your engine i.e. turbo / aspirated.

 TY752.... from 1990 to 1998 can be used.
-If you need to shorten & seal the TY752 trans you will need a TY754 or later center differential housing.
+If you need to shorten & seal the TY752 trans you will preferably source a TY754 or later center differential housing.
 Their slightly different design makes them ideal for shortening, they bolt up to the TY752 split case housing.
 Alternatively you can purchase the cast Subanose one-piece nosecone from us with the shift rod and reverse lockout mechanism for USD $300.

 Non-turbo TY752 transmissions used a push clutch which allows you to retain the VW cable clutch and pull the top of the clutch fork away from the engine.
 These are not suitable for turbo engines.

 Turbo TY752 transmissions used a pull clutch which features a hydraulic slave cylinder to push the top of the clutch fork towards the engine.